Aliases for GNB5 Gene

 GeneCards Summary for GNB5 Gene

-GNB5 (Guanine Nucleotide Binding Protein (G Protein), Beta 5) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and GPCR Pathway.
-GO annotations related to this gene include signal transducer activity and GTPase activity.
-An important paralog of this gene is GNB4.
+GNB5 (G Protein Subunit Beta 5) is a Protein Coding gene.
+Diseases associated with GNB5 include Intellectual Developmental Disorder With Cardiac Arrhythmia and Language Delay And Attention Deficit-Hyperactivity Disorder/Cognitive Impairment With Or Without Cardiac Arrhythmia.
+Among its related pathways are Apelin signaling pathway and G-Beta Gamma Signaling.
+Gene Ontology (GO) annotations related to this gene include GTPase activity and chaperone binding.
+An important paralog of this gene is GNB1.

 UniProtKB/Swiss-Prot Summary for GNB5 Gene

 Enhances GTPase-activating protein (GAP) activity of regulator of G protein signaling (RGS) proteins, hence involved in the termination of the signaling initiated by the G protein coupled receptors (GPCRs) by accelerating the GTP hydrolysis on the G-alpha subunits, thereby promoting their inactivation (Probable).
 Increases RGS9 GTPase-activating protein (GAP) activity, hence contributes to the deactivation of G protein signaling initiated by D(2) dopamine receptors (PubMed:27677260).
 May play an important role in neuronal signaling, including in the parasympathetic, but not sympathetic, control of heart rate (By similarity).

 Heterotrimeric G proteins are membrane bound GTPases that are linked to 7-TM receptors.
 Each G protein contains an alpha-, beta- and gamma-subunit and is bound to GDP in the 'off' state.
 Ligand binding causes a receptor conformational change, detaching the G protein and switching it 'on'.